totvsChallenge/ATS.API/ReadMe.md

 ### Prerequisites for Deploy

-- Create Acount in Microsoft Azure and app web with Node v14
+- Create Acount in Microsoft Azure and app web with runtime  .NET CORE 3.1(LTS)
 - Download publishing profile
 - Publish with Visual Studio 19, selecting deploy in azure with import publishing profile.